Graduate Student Research Grants

 Eligibility and Application Information

-NASP student members in either doctoral or non-doctoral school psychology training programs are eligible to apply.
-The deadline for applications for the 2017 competition has passed.
-Grant recipients will be announced at the NASP 2017 Annual Convention in San Antonio, Texas.
+NASP members who are students in either doctoral or non-doctoral school psychology graduate programs are eligible to apply.
+The deadline for applications for 2022 is September 15, 2021.

 Completed applications must be submitted online as a single document.
 This must include the Demographic Information Form, Letter of Application, Curriculum Vitae, and Research Proposal.